Earjar/.github/profile/README.md

 - **Synthesizers**, hardware, unconventional by design
 - **Libraries**, libraries that other developers can use in their projects

 Our hardware line is in development.
-Synths and tuners that don't look like anything else out there, but sound like they belong on your next record.

 <br>